Why Choose the UBC/UNBC Program?

-You will have access to two of BC’s leading universities including all essentials—academic advising, scholarships and financial aid, libraries and housing, as well as recreational and fitness facilities and social activities.
-Upon graduation you will join the alumni network of both universities—more than 160,000 people world-wide.
+You will have access to two of British Columbia’s leading universities including all essentials—academic advising, scholarships, financial aid, libraries, recreational facilities and social activities.
+Upon graduation, you will join the alumni network of both universities—more than 160,000 people world-wide.

 The Vancouver campus is on a stunning peninsula overlooking the Strait of Georgia to the west and the Coast Mountains to the north and east.
 Vancouver was recently ranked the most livable city in the world by The Economist magazine.
 It’s easy to see why: in addition to being a safe, clean city with excellent dining, shopping and cultural activities, Vancouver is close to nearly every activity you can imagine.
 Take a drive up to Whistler for an autumn afternoon of mountain biking, head to Cypress to catch fresh powder on Olympic snowboarding runs or rent a kayak and tour the Pacific Ocean inlets.